-- The use, possession, solicitation, for or sale of narcotics, or other illegal drugs, or prescription medication without a prescription while performing an assignment or conducting Future Generations University business. - Being impaired or under the influence of legal or illegal drugs or alcohol away from Future Generations University premises, if such impairment or influence adversely affects the employee's work performance, the safety of the employee or of others, or puts at risk the Future Generations University's reputation.

-• The presence of any detectable amount of prohibited substances in the employee's system while at work, while on the premises of Future Generations University, or while conducting Future Generations University business.
+- The use, possession, solicitation, for or sale of narcotics, or other illegal drugs, or prescription medication without a prescription while performing an assignment or conducting Future Generations University business. - Being impaired or under the influence of legal or illegal drugs or alcohol away from Future Generations University premises, if such impairment or influence adversely affects the employee's work performance, the safety of the employee or of others, or puts at risk the Future Generations University's reputation. - Possession, use, solicitation for, or sale of legal or illegal drugs or alcohol away from the Company or customer premises, if such activity or involvement adversely affects the employee's work performance, the safety of the employee or of others, or puts at risk Future Generations University's reputation. - The presence of any detectable amount of prohibited substances in the employee's system while at work, while on the premises of Future Generations University, or while conducting Future Generations University business.
 "Prohibited substances" include illegal drugs or prescription drugs not taken in accordance with a prescription given to the employees.